 The Goal.
 This challenge aims to provide the city of Barcelona with descriptive analyses, bike use maps, predictive analyses, digital tools, etc. The data challenge will be utilizing data coming from the Open Data BCN portal a key unit in the Barcelona Digital City Strategy, which contains data on population and demography of specific neighborhoods, information about bicycle use, or traffic and accidents in the city.
 In addition, data on complaints are available.
 All these data are accessible in various formats and can be linked to survey data.

 The Data Wrangling Teams.
 We will have 5 teams, each with 5 participants, digging into these questions.
 The teams will be grouped by the organizers with a focus on being interdisciplinary.

 Support from Experts.
 During the Green City Hackathon teams will be supported by researchers from the fields of data science and survey methodology.
 In addition, the Commissioner’s Office for Technology and Digital Innovation and the Data Office at the Barcelona City Council will assist the teams with their data expertise.
 Once the hacking ends, every team presents their results to a panel of expert judges and audience members.
-Plus, Hackathon winners get the chance to present their results in a flash-talk during the BigSurv18 conference welcome reception.
+Plus, Hackathon winners get the chance to present their results in a flash-talk following the BigSurv18 opening keynotes.

 - Application Deadline: August 30, 2018

 - Notification of Acceptance: September 15, 2018

 - Hackathon Date: October 24, 1 pm - October 25, 12pm, 2018

 Location.
 Research and Expertise Centre for Survey Methodology (RECSM) at the Universitat Pompeu Fabra (UPF), Mercè Rodoreda building (Ciutadella campus - Room 40.035 (Sala de Graus Albert Calsamiglia)), Ramon Trias Fargas, 25-27, 08005 Barcelona